GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Supported social login providers

-Gluu Server 3.1.4 ships with strategies to support social login at the following sites:
+Gluu Server 3.1.4 ships with strategies to support social login at the following providers:

 - Dropbox
 - Facebook